AndyStan112/iotca/README.md

 # IoTCA Remote Control Split

-This project splits the Raspberry Pi setup into three parts:
+This project splits the system into three parts:

 - `pi_mini_server.py` runs on the Pi and owns the hardware.
-- `scripts/pi_exporter.py` runs on the Pi and pushes telemetry into PostgreSQL.
+- `scripts/pi_exporter.py` runs on the Pi and periodically exports sensor state to the cloud database.
 - `server.py` runs in the cloud and provides the password-gated UI plus command forwarding.

+The two Pi-side processes are intentional:

+- the mini-server is the local hardware API
+- the exporter is the scheduled bridge that reads the local API and writes telemetry to PostgreSQL

 The database schema in `migrations/` is left unchanged.